Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: Abstract

 \section{Abstract}

 Detection of slip during object grasping and manipulation plays a vital role in object handling.
-Existing solutions largely depend on visual information to devise a strategy for grasping.
-Nonetheless, in order to achieve proficiency akin to humans and achieve consistent grasping and manipulation of unfamiliar objects, the incorporation of artificial tactile sensing has become a necessity in robotic systems.
-In this work, we propose a novel physics-informed, data-driven method to detect slip continuously in real time.
-The GelSight Mini, an optical tactile sensor, is mounted on custom grippers to acquire tactile readings.
+Existing solutions primarily rely on visual information to devise a strategy for grasping.
+However, for robotic systems to attain a level of proficiency comparable to humans, especially in consistently handling and manipulating unfamiliar objects, integrating artificial tactile sensing is increasingly essential.
+We introduce a novel physics-informed, data-driven approach to detect slip continuously in real time.
+We employ the GelSight Mini, an optical tactile sensor, attached to custom-designed grippers to gather tactile data.
 Our work leverages the inhomogeneity of tactile sensor readings during slip events to develop distinctive features and formulates slip detection as a classification problem.
 To evaluate our approach, we test multiple data-driven models on 10 common objects under different loading conditions, textures, and materials.
-Our results show that the best classification algorithm achieves an average accuracy of 99\%.
-We demonstrate the application of this work in a dynamic robotic manipulation task in which real-time slip detection and prevention algorithm is implemented.
+Our results show that the best classification algorithm achieves a high average accuracy of 95.61\%.
+We further illustrate the practical application of our research in dynamic robotic manipulation tasks, where our real-time slip detection and prevention algorithm is implemented.